 Most of our clients come to us with a grandparent or great-grandparent who was Canadian.
 Here’s what you need to know.

-Possibly β and this is exactly what Bill C-3 was designed to address.
-Under the old rules, citizenship could only pass one generation outside Canada.
+Possibly, and this is exactly what Bill C-3 was designed to address.
+Under the old rules, citizenship could pass only one generation outside Canada.
 So if your parent was born abroad to a Canadian grandparent, you were cut off.
 Bill C-3 retroactively removed that limit.
-If your grandparent was a Canadian citizen, your parent’s citizenship is now retroactively recognized, which means you may have been a Canadian citizen since birth β without ever knowing it.
+If your grandparent was a Canadian citizen, your parent’s citizenship is now retroactively recognized, which means you may have been a Canadian citizen since birth without ever knowing it.
 A consultation with our lawyers will confirm whether your specific family chain qualifies.

-That’s fine β and very common.
+That is fine and very common.
 Many people held Canadian citizenship without ever applying for a passport or citizenship certificate.
 Under the law, citizenship is a status that exists by operation of law, not something you lose simply by not using it.
 If your grandparent would have been a Canadian citizen under the rules that applied at the time of their life, that status flows down to your parent and potentially to you.
 Our lawyers assess the historical citizenship status of your ancestors as part of the consultation.

-You’ll need to document every generational link in the chain β typically birth certificates for yourself, your parent(s), your grandparent, and any ancestor up to the qualifying Canadian.
+You will need to document every generational link in the chain, typically birth certificates for yourself, your parent or parents, your grandparent, and any ancestor up to the qualifying Canadian.
 Marriage certificates are needed wherever a surname changes.
-If older records aren’t available (common for generations born in the early 1900s), IRCC accepts alternatives such as baptismal records, census records, naturalization certificates, military records, or probate documents.
+If older records are not available, which is common for generations born in the early 1900s, IRCC accepts alternatives such as baptismal records, census records, naturalization certificates, military records, or probate documents.
 Resources like FamilySearch and Ancestry.com are often helpful.
 Our lawyers will give you a precise document checklist for your specific situation after your consultation.

-Yes β and this is an important nuance.
+Yes, and this is an important nuance.
 Adopted individuals cannot apply for citizenship by descent.
 They must instead apply for a grant of citizenship through a separate process.
-This also affects children of adopted parents: if your parent was adopted and they have not yet obtained a grant of citizenship and taken the oath, you cannot use citizenship by descent either β your parent must complete their own process first.
+This also affects children of adopted parents.
+If your parent was adopted and they have not yet obtained a grant of citizenship and taken the oath, you cannot use citizenship by descent either.
+Your parent must complete their own process first.
 If adoption is part of your family history, our lawyers will map out the correct sequence of applications for your situation.

 Current IRCC processing times for citizenship certificates are running approximately 11 months, though this is subject to change.
 Given the volume of new applications generated by Bill C-3, wait times are likely to grow.
-There is also genuine uncertainty about how long the current rules β which have no generational cap for past births β will remain in their current form.
-We advise clients to act sooner rather than later.
-The earlier you begin, the sooner your application is in the queue.Current IRCC processing times for citizenship certificates are running approximately 11 months, though this is subject to change.
-Given the volume of new applications generated by Bill C-3, wait times are likely to grow.
-There is also genuine uncertainty about how long the current rules β which have no generational cap for past births β will remain in their current form.
+There is also genuine uncertainty about how long the current rules, which have no generational cap for past births, will remain in their current form.
 We advise clients to act sooner rather than later.
 The earlier you begin, the sooner your application is in the queue.

 No to both.
 You do not need to live in Canada, move to Canada, or even visit Canada to apply for or receive your Citizenship Certificate.
 The entire process can be completed from abroad.
 Canada also permits dual citizenship, so you will not need to renounce your existing nationality.
-Whether your current country allows dual citizenship is a separate question β the US, UK, and Australia all do, but we recommend confirming with your home country’s authorities if you are unsure.
+Whether your current country allows dual citizenship is a separate question.
+The US, UK, and Australia all do, but we recommend confirming with your home country’s authorities if you are unsure.

 Book a consultation with one of our immigration lawyers.
 We’ll review your situation, confirm your eligibility, and map out your exact next steps.

 Prefer to call?
-Reach us atΒ 416.862.7880Β Β |Β Β info@gands.com
+Reach us at (416) 862-7880 | info@gands.com

-Legal Disclaimer:Β The information provided on this page is for general informational purposes only and does not constitute legal advice.
+Legal Disclaimer: The information provided on this page is for general informational purposes only and does not constitute legal advice.
 Every individual’s circumstances are unique.
 Green & Spiegel LLP is a licensed immigration law firm in good standing with the Law Society of Ontario.
 Consultation with a qualified immigration lawyer is recommended before making any decisions about your citizenship status.